revankars/Adobe-Target-/README.md

 # README: Automation Script for File Processing, Uploading, and Archiving

+# Automating the File Upload Process to Adobe Target: A Simplified Script for Efficient Data Management

+In the world of continuous data flow projects, automation plays a crucial role in streamlining workflows and reducing errors.
+One task that can be easily automated is the upload of product data to Adobe Target’s recommendation system.
+To simplify this process, we’ve developed a script that automates everything from file processing to uploading the data to the FTP server.
+This guide explains how the script works and how it can help save time and reduce manual effort.

+## The Need for Automation

+When managing large datasets like product catalogs, it’s essential to keep the data up-to-date in systems like Adobe Target.
+In our project, we recognized that manually handling the data upload would be time-consuming and prone to errors.
+To solve this challenge, we created a script that automates the conversion of product information into Adobe Target’s required recommendation file format.
+This ensures that data is accurate, up-to-date, and uploaded in a timely manner, without the risk of duplication.

 ## How the Script Helps

 The script automates several key tasks to streamline the process of preparing and uploading product data to an FTP server: